sophiebavard/Range/README.md

   * 1 = interleaved trials
   * 2 = blocked trials

+## Model fitting
+Participants' choices were modeled using likelihood maximization.
+Run the *Model_Fitting.m* script to fit the 4 models presented in the main text (ABSOLUTE, RANGE, HABIT, UTILITY models).
+The script uses *data.mat* and *function_model_fitting_simulations.m*, and saves fitted variables in the dedicated file *Optimization.mat*.

+## Model simulation
+Run the *Model_Simulation.m* script to produce generated data for each model.
+The script loads *Optimization.mat* and uses *function_model_fitting_simulations.m* to generate figures with data overlayed with model simulations.
+Optionally, the script saves the generated data in a dedicated file.

 ## Functions
-Files *SurfaceCurvePlotSmooth.m*, *SurfaceCurvePlotSmooth2.m*, *skylineplot.m* were created and used for visual purposes.
+File *function_model_fitting_simulations.m* contains the algorithms used to fit and simulate the data for all 4 models presented in the main text.
+Files *SurfaceCurvePlotSmooth.m*, *SurfaceCurvePlotSmooth2.m*, *skylineplot.m*, *skylineplot_model.m*, *structure_matrix_to_plotmatrix.m*  were created and used for visual purposes.
 Created by Sophie Bavard & Stefano Palminteri.